It’s no secret that San Sebastian is one of the world’s best cities for foodies.

 No matter where your pintxos crawl takes you, be sure to end the night on a sweet note at La Viña.
 Yes, they do have some of the most delicious and interesting tapas in San Sebastian.
 However, we’re here to talk about their most iconic claim to fame: the cheesecake!
 Said to be the best of its kind in Spain, the creamy, crustless concoction at this atmospheric bar is by far the most perfect way to cap off a great evening of tapas in San Sebastian.

 Ready to take a deep dive into San Sebastian’s foodie culture?
-Join us on our Ultimate Pintxos & Wine Tour, where you’ll learn how to eat like a local and enjoy every bite here in Europe’s top foodie city!
+Join us on our Pintxos Like a Local: Centro Neighborhood Pintxos Tour, where you’ll get off the beaten path and learn how to eat like a local and enjoy every bite here in Europe’s top foodie city!

-Yes, there are plenty of pintxos and wine, but you’ll also get to step into the gourmet shops and bars that aren’t on most tourists’ radar, learn the story behind every bite, and learn from an expert local guide who knows San Sebastian and its cuisine like the back of their hand.
+Yes, there are plenty of pintxos, but you’ll also get to step into the bars that aren’t on most tourists’ radar, learn the story behind every bite, and learn from an expert local guide who knows San Sebastian and its cuisine like the back of their hand.
 We hope you’re hungry!

 Life is too short to speak one language and stay in one place.
 In 2015, this philosophy took her from familiar Ohio to sunny southern Spain.
 Usually drinking tinto de verano, reading Lorca, or attempting to dance flamenco (not all at once).
 Follow her blog, Viatic Couture, for more.